LaurenS-11/RGB_colors/README.md

 - Or use the integrated terminal within VS Code

 #### Window Size Customization
-The application starts with an optimal window size (800x650 pixels) that fits all components perfectly without requiring resizing.
+The application starts with an optimal window size (750x650 pixels) that fits perfectly on smaller screens including 1366x768 laptops.
 The window is automatically centered on your screen.

 **To start maximized instead:**
 1. Open `rgb_color_explorer.py` in your editor